VivekChandra1324/Web-App-for-Predicting-Crop-Production-using-Random-Forest-Regressor/README.md

 Secondly, I deleted repeating data entries to keep the dataset consistent and avoid duplication.

-Thirdly, I excluded data that had too few instances because scarcity in training data may lead to inaccurate predictions.
+Following that, I excluded data that had too few instances because scarcity in training data may lead to inaccurate predictions.

 Finally, I converted categorical values in the data to numbers so that the predictive model could understand and process them.